-Project nominations and supporting documentation must be submitted to the Commission by June 30, 2020.
-Nominations will be treated in accordance with California Public Records Act requirements and information, subject to those requirements, may be publicly disclosed.
+- Project nominations and supporting documentation must be submitted to the Commission by 11:59 PM on Friday, December 2, 2022 June 30, 2020. - Nominations will be treated in accordance with California Public Records Act requirements and information may be publicly disclosed subject to those requirements.